Updated: 2 days ago

-If I had a buck for every time someone told me it takes more faith to be an atheist, I’d have more cash than Kanye’s blown.
-I’m not really sure what leads theists to believe it’s a clever thing to say, because really, it’s more self deprecating than anything.
+If I had a buck for every time someone told me it takes more faith to be an atheist, I’d have more cash than Mother Teresa's stolen.
+I’m not really sure what leads theists to believe it’s a clever thing to say, because really, it’s more self-deprecating than anything.

 As my biology teacher once said, let’s dissect this shit.

 First, we have to define faith.
 If we accept (bear with me, here) the Biblical meaning, faith is,

 the assurance of things hoped for, the conviction of things not seen.

 I define faith as belief in that for which there is no evidence.
 I define it as such because if you have evidence for a claim, you know it.
 No need for faith.
 The one thing separating faith from knowledge is evidence.